JaffaKetchup/flutter_map_tile_caching/README.md

 ## Credits

 The basis of this library was originally coded by [bugDim88](https://github.com/bugDim88), and improved upon by [multiple people](https://github.com/JaffaKetchup/flutter_map_tile_caching/graphs/contributors).
-You can see the original pull request here: [pull request #564 on fleaflet/flutter_map](https://github.com/fleaflet/flutter_map/pull/564).